 Product Backlog refinement is the act of adding detail, estimates, and order to items in the Product Backlog.

-Although the explanation is limited, it becomes clear that Product Backlog refinement is a summery of all activities that relate to Product Backlog items.
-For this reason Product Backlog is not a time-boxed Scrum event.
+Although the explanation is limited, it becomes clear that Product Backlog refinement is a summary of all activities that relate to Product Backlog items.
+For this reason, Product Backlog refinement is not a time-boxed Scrum event.
 Because all time-boxed Scrum events have a specific sequence within the Scrum framework, Product Backlog refinement does not.
 It cannot be captured within those constraints.
 And more so, restraining it within a time-boxed event will not make this activity effective.
 This constraint is something a lot a Scrum Teams I work with struggle with: the "Refinement Meeting".